 When we included Fiji in our honeymoon plan, we didn’t quite know how to measure our expectations.
-We knew Fiji was this lovely tropical island country with proximity to New Zealand & Australia, but could we include it in our honeymoon plan?
+We knew Fiji was this lovely tropical island country with proximity to New Zealand & Australia, but could we make a honeymoon itinerary for Fiji?
 We weren’t sure.

 Originally, we were supposed to spend our entire honeymoon of 15 days in New Zealand, spanning across North & South Islands.
 However, after a lot of deliberations, we shortened our North Island days in New Zealand and assigned them to Fiji.
 The only destination that we considered in North Island of New Zealand was Rotorua.

 A 3-hour long flight away from New Zealand, Fiji is home to untainted nature and friendly people.
 Well, that’s at least what the internet said.
 Luckily, when we finally landed in Fiji, all the expectations were not only met, but exceeded.
 Read on for more details about our 5-day itinerary for Fiji!

 Fiji is an archipelago of more than 300 islands of azure blue waters with corals, sparkling beaches, enchanting rainforests and warm hospitality.
 Viti Levu, the main island, is considered to be the world’s soft coral capital.
 Hence, it’s probably one of the best romantic getaways in the world.
 It’s ideal for families too, and is very easy to access from Australia or New Zealand.
 The main island of Viti Levu is home to the cities of Nadi & Suva, the only international airports in Fiji.